HatsuneCode/Pipeline/RNAseq/README.md

 2. Install the following required software: fastp, bowtie2, STAR, RSEM, Rscript.
 Update your software paths by following the examples in `RNAseq.parameter.yml` (please use absolute paths).
 3. Refer to the `RNAseq.makeRef.sh` file to build the references required for each software.

-## Step 2: Automatically identify Fastq data
+## Step 2: Automatically identify fastq data

 Run `Rscript RNAseq.FastqPath.R` with the following arguments:
 1. `<path to raw data directory>`: The path to the folder containing your fastq.gz files.